whatmakeart/whatmakeart.github.io/content/3d-modeling/3d-modeling.md

 Polygon mesh models use polygons to create a shell or wireframe around the volume of the object.

-What is a polygon?
 A polygon is a closed 2D shape with minimum of 3 non-colinear points.
 These points are connected to form edges.
 When 3 or more edges connect to form a closed face, such as a triangle, square, hexagon, or many-many-agon, then it becomes a polygon.
 Every digital face has a "Front" and a "Back" indicated by its Normal Vector.
 If a Normal is flipped, the computer thinks the face is inside-out.
 This can cause lighting errors in renders and errors with modeling operations such as booleans.
 Generally it is best to ensure your Normals are facing outward.
+A mesh is a surface made of connected polygons

 At its basic form, a mesh model is 4 parts, 3 vertices that make of the edges of the triangle face, and a normal vector, that indicates which direction it is pointed.
 In the file this is represented as a list of coordinate points (X, Y, Z) connected by straight lines with additional coordinate information about face normals, the way the polygons are pointed.
 A mesh sphere is an approximation, it is not actually round.
 It is more like a disco ball made of thousands of tiny flat faces.
 If you zoom in close enough, you will always see the jagged edges of the polygons unlike a CAD type model.